Can I vote in 2018’s mid-term elections from abroad?

-If you are a United States citizen and at least 18 years old and want to participate on the U.S. 2016 elections from El Salvador you must register to vote and request a voting absentee ballot, take a look to the following links to find out more information about the voting process:
+If you are a U.S. citizen and at least 18 years old and want to participate on the U.S. 2018 elections from El Salvador you must register to vote and request a voting absentee ballot.

-Once you have registered on line you must print the forms, sign the forms and finally mail the forms to the postal mailing address instructed by your state of voting residence, you will find this adress in your registration form.
+Once you have registered online you must print the forms, sign the forms and finally mail the forms to the postal mailing address instructed by your state of voting residence, you will find this address in your registration form.
 If you prefer to use El Salvador’s postal system, be sure to affix sufficient postage and allow enough time for international mail delivery.

 Visit the following link to read the mailing guidelines for your form: Mailing Guidelines